maximnl/knmi/README.md

 # KNMI

 This repository aims to simplify access to KNMI weather data platform (KNMI data)[https://dataplatform.knmi.nl/] from Excel models and Microsoft Power BI datasets.
-KNMI is a central dutch authority for weather measurements and weather forecast.
-It provides open API for accessing weather data via files.
+KNMI is a central dutch authority for weather measurements and forecast.
+KNMI provides open API for accessing weather data via files.
-Many business users, planners and forecasters which a less familiar with Python , file handling and API find it too challenging / time consuming accessing the data.
+Many business users, planners and forecasters with less ICT experience use KNMI daggegevens via the daily/hourly manual file download facility.
-Moreover, KNMI chunky data structure and API data size limitations require local storing and processing of data in many business scenario's.
+We aim to reduce manual efforts and automate access to daily data of KNMI via script method, which may not be easy to find at KNMI site.

 We provide :
-A1. documentation and maintainance on alternative ways to access KNMI data directly, A2. an access to processed and normalized data via optimized Azure SQL database tables (updated daily) with a direct SQL connect access uppon a request.
+A1. documentation and maintainance on alternative ways to access KNMI daily data directly from Power BI and Excel, A2. an access to processed and normalized data via optimized Azure SQL database tables (updated daily) with a direct SQL access (uppon a request).
 A3.
 CSV access via URL for an even easier integration with Excel (pending work, expected in 2024.
 Access for beta testers direct per request.)

 # Data
-Data is organized in three domains / tables
+Data is locally stored and organized in three domains / tables D1.
-D1.
 DAY historical weather data
 D2.
 INTRADAY (hourly) weather data
 D3.
-Forecast data 14 days for 6 weather stations
+ECMWF Forecast data 14 days for 6 weather stations obtained via KNMI PLUIM charting data (forecast of (ECMWF)[https://www.ecmwf.int/en/forecasts/datasets/open-data]

 ## D1
 KNMI data per day is transformed into normal decimal units, extended with clear name and extended with some hourly data consolidated to the day level.